|

 Yep!

-Practically everyone knows the somewhat nefarious Scorpio
+Practically everyone is vaguely familiar with the nefarious

-"reputation."
+Scorpio "reputation."

 C'mon...